In some cases, the correct functioning of your website depends on a PHP version installed on the server.

 If you do not need to change the PHP version and just want to turn on/off specific extensions, you can do this by checking/unchecking the corresponding boxes.

-Use the PHP Version drop-down box to select the required version, click on Set as current in order to apply the changes.
+Use the Current PHP version drop-down box to select the required version and click on Apply in order to apply the changes.

-4. To change individual settings within the PHP version in question, click on Switch to PHP Options.
+4. To change individual settings within the PHP version in question, click on the Options tab.

-By clicking on one of the options in grey, you will be presented with a drop-down list to change specific settings.
-Hit Apply to implement the settings:
+By clicking on one of the options in blue, you will be presented with a drop-down list to change specific settings:

-Sometimes your website may need to use a different PHP version from the one assigned to your domain on your cPanel account.
+Sometimes your website may need to use a different PHP version from the one assigned to your whole cPanel account.

 To set a different PHP version for an addon domain, you need to add a special code to your .htaccess file.
 To do this, follow the steps below.

 1. Find the .htaccess file for the addon domain in question.
 The steps for how to find it can be located here